trust-mfn-berlin/animals-as-objects/vault/theme.showing-animals.md

 One way to convey the topic of wildlife conservation and habitat protection in zoological gardens to a broad public is to draw on ‘animals with appeal’, i.e., animals that attract large crowds.
 Their enclosures are places where large groups of people can be addressed.
 These animals generally include the pachyderms, the big cats, and the ‘cute’ animals.[^26] The hope is that interest in these animals, together with the associated information, will stir visitors’ interest in their habitats and their conservation.
 Moreover, the idea is that these animals will generate the income that will make it possible to show less appealing but more endangered species. **From the perspective of zoos, the flagship species are ideal in this regard.
 In zoo biology, these are endangered species with high appeal, and protecting them makes it possible to protect many other animal species that share a habitat with them.**[^27] Zoo critics, however, point out that, in terms of numbers, there have been few successful reintroductions of zoo animals to the wild and that, in their opinion, zoos are putting only small sums into local wildlife conservation programmes.
 They also doubt that zoos’ educational offerings about endangered animals have any real effect on visitors.[^28] Institutions like the [German Species Protection Foundation (Stiftung Artenschutz)](https://www.stiftung-artenschutz.de/), which is funded by Germany’s zoological gardens, refute this and point to their successes.

 In 1999, the European Union passed a zoo directive.[^29] Significantly, it no longer mentions recreation as one of the purposes of a zoo, only education and wildlife conservation research, which also includes captive breeding.
 Although the world conservation strategy of the World Association of Zoos and Aquariums (WAZA) mentions zoos as spaces of recreation, it focuses almost exclusively on their role as centres for nature and wildlife conservation.[^30] Today, in light of species extinctions, the more than 300 zoos that make up the WAZA describe themselves as centres for wildlife conservation.
-The only goals for zoos named in the organisation’s constitution, passed in 2010, are: environmental education, wildlife conservation, and environmental research.[^31]
+The only goals for zoos named in the organization’s constitution, passed in 2010, are: environmental education, wildlife conservation, and environmental research.[^31]

 **The strategic communications of zoos are increasingly focusing on wildlife conservation.
 This is having an impact on visitors.** A Forsa study commissioned by the German Association of Zoological Gardens in 2020 entitled “The Germans and their Zoos” found that the population generally approves of zoological gardens.[^32] In response to the question about the purpose of a zoo, the idea of the zoo as a space of recreation, which had been around since the earliest days of zoo history, was not presented as an option.
 Instead, most of those surveyed said that preserving biological diversity by keeping and breeding endangered species was an especially important task for zoos – a task that, at least in Berlin, played a role during the founding of neither Berlin Zoo nor Tierpark Berlin.